 The 15ml Shade Sunscreen is less than 4cm in diameter and only 2cm high so perfect for a weekend away or day down at the park.
 It will fit into a pocket and a small handbag, and only takes up a tiny amount of space in an airport security bag for liquids when flying.

 So, which sunscreen will you be choosing this summer?
 If you love your precious skin and environment, choose an effective and safe product like Shade Sunscreen.

 And don’t forget to follow other safety measures when in the sun – cover your body and avoid direct sunlight when the sun is at its strongest between 11am and 3pm.

-The Jolly Turtle provides quality bespoke and pre-packed festival kits to festival-goers, offering a simple and convenient way to shop for all your quality festival essentials.
+The Jolly Turtle supplies eco-friendly bespoke and pre-packed kits for events, travel, hospitality, and lifestyle, offering a simple and convenient way to shop for all your plastic-free essentials.